Bop House: History

 The Instagram account @BopHouse launched on December 8, 2024, with a video featuring Sophie Rain and Aishah Sofey.
 Over the following days, additional members were introduced, including Summer Iris, Alina Rose, Joy Mei, Ava Reyes, Camilla Araújo, and Julia Filippo.
 At launch, members were aged between 19 and 24.
 The term bop is slang for a woman or girl considered promiscuous or overly sexualized; on social media, it is often used as an abbreviation for "baddie on point" and can refer to sex workers.
 OnlyFans creators such as Rain and Araújo have adopted the term as a form of empowerment.
 Within one month, the Bop House TikTok account had over 1.3 million followers, while its members collectively exceeded 33 million followers across social media platforms.

+Aishah Sofey is a co-founder of the Bop House content creator collective, alongside Sophie Rain.
+The Instagram account @BopHouse first launched on December 8, 2024, featuring both founders in the initial announcement video; Sofey also appeared in early TikTok content introducing the collective.
+Sofey, along with Rain and other members, helped establish the collective’s presence on TikTok and Instagram.
+Major outlets such as Fast Company and El País have identified Sofey as one of the founders who played a key role in launching and shaping the collective’s brand and business model.

 In February 2025, the group invited influencer Piper Rockelle to the house prior to her 18th birthday.
-Following the visit, member Joy Mei posted a video stating, "One thing about me is I'm never gonna do anything associated with a minor," and subsequently left the Bop House.
-Mei later founded a separate collective called the Asian House.
+The collaboration drew backlash online; Rockelle said she was only collaborating with the group and was not joining the collective.
 The Bop House initially spent three months at a property in Fort Lauderdale, Florida, during which time members reported incidents of swatting, break-ins, vandalism, and individuals docking boats nearby.
 Their subsequent Fort Lauderdale location was broken into by a man who claimed to be Rain's fiancé and later pleaded no contest to charges of unarmed burglary, resisting arrest, and using a false name.
 The Bop House later relocated to a penthouse in Brickell, Miami, described by Vulture as "a $100,000-per-month rental with three stories".

-Tensions emerged in mid-2025.
-At the end of July, co-founder Sophie Rain announced her departure, citing conflicts with Camilla Araújo and stating the group had become "controlling".
+Tensions emerged in mid-2025; at the end of July, co-founder Sophie Rain announced her departure, citing conflicts with Camilla Araújo and stating the group had become "controlling".
 Weeks later, Araújo also exited, calling it a personal decision to pursue new projects.
-The collective subsequently held an online contest to recruit a new member, selecting Puerto Rican OnlyFans model Lexi Marvel from 12,000 applicants.
+The collective subsequently held an online contest to recruit a new member, selecting Mexican OnlyFans model Lexi Marvel from 12,000 applicants.